howl-editor/howl/site/source/doc/api/clipboard.md

 The clipboard module keeps track of copied text in Howl, and handles synchronization with the system clipboard and primary selection.
-It provides two ways of remembering clipboard items: As a list of anynomous clips that is automatically updated with each copy/delete/cut operation, and within named registers.
+It provides two ways of remembering clipboard items: As a list of anonymous clips that is automatically updated with each copy/delete/cut operation, and within named registers.